What a Paternity Action in North Carolina Can Mean for Your Child

 The test will compare the DNA of the child, the mother, and the potential father, and estimate the probability that the man is father to the child.
 If the test finds a likelihood of 97 percent or more that the man is indeed the father, the court will recognize the results of the test as binding.

-Using the results of the paternity test
+Using the Results of the Paternity Test

 Once the father is properly identified, that information can be useful to all parties involved:

-- For the mother, the results can be used as the basis for further legal actions to obtain child support from a father who has refused to acknowledge a child as his own.
+The results can be used as the basis for further legal actions to obtain child support from a father who has refused to acknowledge a child as his own.
 A single mother, separated mother, or a woman married to another man will not have to bear the expense of raising a child on her own.
 A paternity test can also be used to terminate the parental rights of a man who is not the father of a child.

-- For the father, having proof of a paternal relationship can mean success in a suit to gain visitation rights or even joint custody.
+Having proof of a paternal relationship can mean success in a suit to gain visitation rights or even joint custody.
 This means the mother cannot exclude the father from building a lifelong relationship with his son or daughter.
 Some men also seek paternity tests to challenge child support orders by proving that they are not the fathers of particular children.

-- For the child, there are long-term benefits to knowing with accuracy who her father is.
+There are long-term benefits to knowing with accuracy who her father is.
 For example, having a correct family tree will allow a grown child to understand her genetic health, an increasingly important factor in adult health decisions.

-Starting a Wilmington paternity action
+Starting a Wilmington Paternity Action